jaimedantas/least-squares-regression/README.md

 </div>

 ### Documentation
-This implementation is part of these two articles published on [Medium](https://medium.com/@jaimedantas).
+This implementation is part of these two articles published on the  [Towards Data Science](https://towardsdatascience.com/in-depth-analysis-of-the-regularized-least-squares-algorithm-over-the-empirical-risk-minimization-729a1433447f) blog.
+I encourage you to go over these two readings.